NeCTAR-RC/nectar-training/package07/sections/connectWithVNC.markdown

 *Troubleshooting on Windows/Putty:*

 If you are Windows and PuTTY, check whether you have properly saved your session last time.
-When you click on your session and then click "**Load**", you can check whether all the settings we have configured earlier ("Connect to the instance", and "Step 1: Set up ssh tunnelling") are still there.
+When you click on your session and then click "**Load**", you can check whether all the settings we have configured earlier ("Connect to the instance", and "Step 1: Set up ssh tunneling") are still there.
 If you do not have all the details saved, change them now and save your session again (click on **Session** in the navigation panel on the left, select your session in the *Sessions* pane, and click *Save*).
 Then, try again.

 ### Resources